 - In Ars Magica, heiresses whose fathers die become wards of their father's lord, and they (and more importantly their lands) will be married off to the lord's benefit.
 It's technically illegal to simply sell her for money, but in practice, this is often laughed at.

 - Halruaa of Forgotten Realms, as described in Counselors and Kings.
 And they for most part really did believe eugenics applied to wizards will improve the situation.

-- In Warhammer40000, the Tau Empire has a system of arranged breeding.
-Couples are selected on the basis of genetic advantage and sent a summons from a "Procreation Committee" to spend a day together trying to concieve.
-After conception, both partners will go their seperate ways, and any children from the union will be raised communally by trainers of their caste (though parents may take an interest in and visit the children).
+- In Warhammer 40,000, the Tau Empire has a system of arranged breeding.
+Couples are selected on the basis of genetic advantage and sent a summons from a "Procreation Committee" to spend a day together trying to conceive.
+After conception, both partners will go their separate ways, and any children from the union will be raised communally by trainers of their caste (though parents may take an interest in and visit the children).

 - Arguably, Hermia's situation in A Midsummer Night's Dream.
 The original arrangement with Demitrius doesn't qualify, since that was arranged by her father and Theseus was just enforcing the existing law allowing an Arranged Marriage.
 However, once Theseus expanded his ruling to allow Hermia the option of joining a convent instead, it could be considered this trope.

-- The Simpsons: In the episode where the family joins the Movementarians, there's a group wedding.
+- In the episode where the family joins the Movementarians, there's a group wedding.

 Marge: This is ridiculous, we're already married!

 Barney: At least you got to choose your mate, we got matched up on the printout!

 - And Comic Book Guy is seen awkwardly asking a beautiful redhead (who seems creeped out by him) "So...do you like comic books?"